-Teenagers Need Nature
+Teenagers Need to Get Outside

 Need is a strong word.
 Need = a lack of something deemed necessary; a lack that must be fulfilled.
 Need has become indistinguishable from want, but they are two very different things.
 You can want something that you need, but you don’t always want what is needed.
 A simple example is exercise.
 Some people honestly do want to exercise, but many never want exercise even though it is needed for their health.
 The same is true of nature.
 We all have a deep need for nature and teenagers are no exception.
+The first step is to actually get outdoors.

 Nature Deficit Disorder